gage-lodba/LandingPage/README.md

 Changing colors for buttons and text are easy look near the bottem of the html file and look for `color` and `background-color`.

+The title or display name has glow effect that is commented out all you have to do is uncomment it and it'll work.

 ### Sample
 ![image](https://user-images.githubusercontent.com/38990407/130178347-cf9597cc-a808-4528-a4e9-351c73128d9e.png)